oslabs-beta/kalibrate/README.md

   <img src="./readme-assets/configure.gif?raw=true" width='75%'>
 </p>

-Get started with Kalibrate by visiting our [website](http://kalibratelabs.io/), or read on to learn how to run Kafka in your local environment.
-If you're interested in learning more about our intentions, you can check out our launch article [INSERT MEDIUM ARTICLE HYPERLINK], and be sure to get the latest on Kalibrate by following us on [LinkedIn](https://www.linkedin.com/company/kalibratelabs) and [Twitter](https://twitter.com/KalibrateLabs).
+Get started with Kalibrate by visiting our [website](https://www.kalibratelabs.io/), or read on to learn how to run Kafka in your local environment.
+If you're interested in learning more about our intentions, you can check out our [launch article](https://medium.com/@kalibratelabs/demystifying-apache-kafka-with-kalibrate-ab9fc2e03ea), and be sure to get the latest on Kalibrate by following us on
+[LinkedIn](https://www.linkedin.com/company/kalibratelabs) and
+[Twitter](https://twitter.com/KalibrateLabs).